How Are Clinical Trial Participants Protected?

 The Food and Drug Administration (FDA) has the final say about whether or not a new treatment is approved to be given to patients.
-Once all phases of clinical trials on a new treatment are completed, the FDA reviews the information and decides if it’s safe and effective enough to be approved.
+Once phase III clinical trials on a new treatment are completed, the FDA reviews the information and decides if it’s safe and effective enough to be approved.

-But the FDA’s role in many clinical trials begins long before this.
+But the FDA’s role in many clinical trials starts long before this.
 Any sponsor seeking approval for a new treatment must submit all study protocols to the FDA before the clinical trials are allowed to begin.
-See “The investigational new drug (IND) application” in the section “What happens before clinical trials?” for more.

-The FDA also inspects (audits) sites conducting clinical trials, especially if there’s reason to think they are not following proper procedures.
+The FDA also inspects (audits) sites conducting clinical trials, especially if there’s reason to think they’re not following proper procedures.
 If serious problems are found, the FDA can forbid a particular site or doctor from doing any further research.

 But the authority of the FDA is not absolute.
 Clinical trials that study treatments that are already on the market are not subject to the same FDA regulations (although many are still done in much the same way).
 And substances considered to be “dietary supplements” do not need FDA approval to be sold in the first place.
-[Dietary supplement makers aren’t required to prove that their products are safe or effective, so they usually don’t bother to conduct clinical trials.
-A small number of clinical trials are done to study the effects of dietary supplements.
-Most of these are funded by the National Institutes of Health (NIH).]
+(Dietary supplement makers aren’t required to prove that their products are safe or effective, so they usually don’t bother to conduct clinical trials.)

 National Cancer Institute

-The National Cancer Institute (NCI), part of the NIH, sponsors many of the cancer clinical trials going on at any one time, including those being conducted by cooperative groups.
+The National Cancer Institute (NCI), part of the National Institutes of Health (NIH), sponsors many of the cancer clinical trials going on at any one time, including those done by cooperative groups.
 Proposals for such studies must be approved by the NCI before funding is granted.
-The NCI audits each site involved in NCI-sponsored research at least once every 3 years.
+The NCI also regularly audits each site involved in NCI-sponsored research.